conan-io/docs/reference/conanfile/tools/cmake/cmakedeps.rst

     cross-compile might not work at all if the "build" profile is not provided.

+The ``CMakeDeps`` is a *multi-configuration* generator, it can correctly create files for Release/Debug configurations to be simultaneously used by IDEs like Visual Studio.
+In single configuration environments, it is necessary to have a configuration defined, which must be provided via the ``cmake ... -DCMAKE_BUILD_TYPE=<build-type>`` argument in command line
+(Conan will do it automatically when necessary, in the ``CMake.configure()`` helper).

 There are some attributes you can adjust in the created ``CMakeDeps`` object to change the default behavior:

 configuration